NathanThus/Technology-Semester-3/Embedded Systems/FreeRTOS - Challenge/README.md

 This however, should not impact the other parts of the system, as the serial input will not be responisble for calling the watchdog reset function.

+#### Side Note

+After some additional consideration, I decided to use the `HAL_UART_Recieve` function for the purposes of reading the serial input.
+This is a fair bit cleaner, as well as adding less bloat due to not including the large `stdio.h` library.

 ## Implementation

 ## Results